 This is a post about nothing…and everything.
 And all else in between.

-This is a post about ‘Posturing’ and the gas that fills the air that makes it all possible.
+This post is about ‘Posturing’ and the gas that fills the air that makes it all possible.
 The oxygen that feeds it and the carbon molecules that it exudes.

 It’s a post about life and death and sasquatches.

-But to really get into the spirit – to dive deep and stay shallow – you need to watch this from Reggie Watts
+But to get into the spirit – to dive deep and stay shallow – you need to watch this from Reggie Watts.

 Here is one particular gem from his talk.

 - Now with the allocation and the understanding of the lack of understanding, we enter into a new era of science in which we feel nothing more than so much so as to say that those within themselves comparary or non-comparary will figuratively figure into the folding or our non-understanding and partial understanding to the networks of which we all draw our source and conclusions from.

 He’s pointing to our insane need to understand and if we can’t understand – to posture.
 The words sound deep, well put-together, and thought-through, but what he’s doing is ‘having a piss’ at pseudo-intellectualism and our desire to posture rather than be who and what we are.